vinid/webiste-back/content/publication/query2prod2vec/index.md

 ---
-title: "Language in a (Search) Box: Grounding Language Learning in Real-World Human-Machine Interaction"
+title: "Query2Prod2Vec: Grounded Word Embeddings for eCommerce"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Ciro Greco
 - Jacopo Tagliabue
+- Bingqing Yu